WE'RE YOUR NEIGHBORS WHO CARE—GET TO KNOW US

 The credit union idea is a simple one: people should be able to pool their money and make loans to each other.
 It’s an idea that evolved from cooperative activities in 19th century Europe.
 Since that time, the idea’s guiding principles have remained the same: only people who are credit union members should borrow there, loans are made for prudent and productive purposes, a person’s desire to repay (character) is considered more important than the ability to repay.
 Members are, after all, borrowing their own money and that of their friends.
 These principles still govern most of the world’s credit unions.

 Member service is the foundation of the credit union movement.
-Whether a credit union is providing a loan to help a member cover unexpected medical bills, giving financial counseling to a member whose company closed its doors, or simply offering a better deal on a used car loan, the credit union is making a difference for its members and the community as a whole.
+Whether a credit union is providing a loan to help a member cover unexpected medical bills, giving financial counseling to a member whose company closed its doors, or simply offering a better deal on a used car loan, the credit union is helping its members and the community as a whole.

 Meet our team of leaders — elected by you each year